inteoryx/twitter-video-dl/README.md

 # Auto Retry Feature

-From time to time, every week or so, Twitter will add some new request parameters that they expect for callers asking for their content.
+From time to time, every week or so, Twitter will add some new request parameters that they expect from callers asking for their content.
 Twitter refers to these as "features" or "variables".
-The twitter-video-dl script will try to detect when a new feature or variable has been added and automatically accomodate the new element.
+The twitter-video-dl script will try to detect when a new feature or variable has been added and automatically accommodate the new element.
 This is not foolproof though.
 It's possible the script will fail with an error message.
 If it does, please open an issue (or send a PR).

 # Other